 We do not know which medications are best to use in early Multiple sclerosis.
 We have a problem and we invite you to be part of the solution.
 Without patients getting involved in clinical trials like DELIVER MS and others, we cannot make any progress.

 We now have well over a dozen disease modifying therapies available for the treatment of MS. All of these treatments are safe and already approved for use in MS. The availability of so many effective treatments for MS represents a really positive step forward.
 But it also brings with it a challenge – how to choose the right one.
 There are two commonly used approaches to MS treatment: escalation and early highly-effective therapy.
+In “escalation” we start with safer, less powerful medications and move up to stronger medications if needed.
+With “early highly effective” we start with the more powerful, perhaps riskier, medications from the start.
 They both have their merits, making them both very reasonable options.
 Your neurologist, and indeed the entire field of MS, does not know which approach is most likely to keep you feeling at your best in the future.
 Part of the uncertainty comes from not being able to predict how severe your MS will be in the future.
 We are asking you to take part in a study that will help us better understand how we should be using these two treatment approaches for individuals with MS in the future.